3544693551/ai-line-art-extractor/README.md

 *   **🎭 Multiple Extraction Modes:** Choose from **Fine Art**, **Minimalist Sketch**, **Anime Lining**, and **Double-line Stroke**
 *   **⚡ High Efficiency:** Completes the extraction process in under 30 seconds—dozens of times faster than manual tracing.
 *   **💰 100% Free & Online:** No installation or registration required.
 Download high-definition PNGs immediately
-*   **🛡️ Privacy Guaranteed:** All uploaded images are processed in real-time and automatically deleted to ensure data security.
+*   **🛡️ Privacy Guaranteed:** All uploaded images are processed in real-time and automatically deleted to ensure data security

 **[➡️ Convert Your Image to Professional Line Art for Free](https://www.sipingseo.com/zh/line-art-extract/quick-lineart-extract)**